oe-alliance/oe-alliance-plugins/AutoBouquetsMaker/custom/README.txt

 *Remove channels.*
 Removing channels, just delete the line.
-NOTE: All channels not configured in the custom xml will be added at the end of the main bouquet.
+NOTE: When <include>is set to 'yes', all channels not configured in the custom xml will be added at the end of the main bouquet.
 This way also new services (channels) of the provider are added at the end of the main bouquet.

 *Changing 'channel numbers'.*
 If you wants your own numbering, edit the lcn numbers. lcn numbers must be in order!!
 <custom>
+	<include>no</include>
 	<lcnlist>
 		<configuration lcn="1" channelnumber="101" description="BBC One Lon"></configuration>
 		<configuration lcn="2" channelnumber="102" description="BBC Two HD"></configuration>